rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/post-add-user-v2.0.rst

    - If you try to create an account with the user name from an existing account, the Add user operation returns an ``HTTP error 409`` message.

-   - Domain multi-factor authentication, MFA, enforcement is set to ``RACKSPACE_MANDATED`` for all new dedicated and cloud accounts.
+   - Domain multi-factor authentication (MFA) enforcement is set to ``RACKSPACE_MANDATED`` for all new dedicated and cloud accounts.
-     This means that the new user-admin will need to configure MFA before using their account.
-This is done by :ref:`getting a scoped token <req-mfa-setup-token>` and :ref:`using the token to configure MFA <multifactor-authenication-ovw>`.
+     This means that the new user-admin must configure MFA before using their account.
+This is done by :ref:`getting a scoped token
+     <req-mfa-setup-token>` and :ref:`using the token to configure
+     MFA <multifactor-authenication-ovw>`.